psyked/Scrapy-MTG-Database/README.md

 Output
 ------
-A saved copy of the output from the project is available in the `output` branch.
+A saved copy of the output from the project is available in the `output` branch and/or the `output` folder.